The Bayesian Separation Principle for Data-driven Control: System identification and the classical approach

 \section{System identification and the classical approach}

 The aim of system identification is to obtain a mathematical model of a dynamic system starting from input-output measurements.
-An important aspect is that model construction has often be seen as a problem of relevance.
+An important aspect is that model construction has often to be seen as a problem of relevance.
 The primary interest might be to predict future data over certain operating conditions.
-A model might predict well one-step-ahead, e.g. simply setting the prediction to the last measured output, but very poorly at large horizons whose limit case (infinite horizon) requires the system to be simulated without using any past output \cite{SchoukensLjung:2019}.
+A model might predict well one-step-ahead, e.g.~simply setting the prediction to the last measured output, but very poorly at large horizons whose limit case (infinite horizon) requires the system to be simulated without using any past output \cite{SchoukensLjung:2019}.
 Alternatively, one could ask for a model that provides a good description of the system just over frequencies of interest for the control.
 For MPC this could be again translated into prediction capability over a specific range of horizons, possibly using only a restricted class of inputs.

 In the classical approach to system identification described in popular books like \cite{Ljung:99,Soderstrom}, the simplest scenario involves a single model structure $\mathcal{M}$.
-Examples are FIR and ARX in the linear setting or their nonlinear extensions like the NARX model which links inputs $u(t)$ (assumed deterministic) to outputs $y(t)$ as follows
+Examples are FIR and ARX in the linear setting or their nonlinear extensions like the NARX model which links inputs $u(t)$ (always assumed deterministic in what follows) to outputs $y(t)$ as follows

-with $e(t)$ being white noise.
+where $e(t)$ is white noise while the integer $m$ defines the system memory.
 The model depends on an unknown (finite-dimensional) parameter vector $\theta$.
-The resulting parametrized structure $\mathcal{M}(\theta)$ has to be estimated from $N$ input-output data $\{u(t),y(t)\}$ collected during an experiment and contained in a set denoted by $\mathcal{D}$.
+The resulting parametrized structure $\mathcal{M}(\theta)$ has to be estimated from $N$ input-output data $\{u(t),y(t)\}_{t=1}^N$ collected during an experiment and contained in a set denoted by $\mathcal{D}$.
 Assume for the time being $y(t)$ scalar with $\hat{y}(t|t-1;\theta)$ to indicate its one-step-ahead predictor induced by the model.
-The latter depends on the outputs only up to instant $t-1$ and corresponds to $f(y(t-1), \ldots, u(t), \ldots;\theta)$ starting from \eqref{DetMod}.
-Then, the unknown parameter vector can be obtained via minimization of the prediction error (PEM):
+This predictor depends on all the outputs up to instant $t-1$ and corresponds to $f(y(t-1), \ldots, u(t), \ldots;\theta)$ when the NARX model \eqref{DetMod} is adopted.
+The unknown parameter vector can then be estimated via the prediction error minimization (PEM) approach:

-The performance of this estimator in reconstructing $\theta$ can be e.g. measured in terms of mean squared error (MSE).
-Using $\mathbb{E}$ to indicate the expectation operator, it consists of the following function of $\theta$:
+The performance of this estimator can be measured in terms of the mean squared error (MSE).
+The MSE is computed before seeing the identification data, with $\hat{\theta}$ therefore being interpreted as a random vector because of the dependence on the stochastic outputs $y(t)$.
+Using $\mathbb{E}$ to indicate the expectation operator, it is given by the following function of $\theta$: